Wherever you are in the world right now there’s no doubting you’ve been impacted in some shape or form by the coronavirus.

 As for us...

-Jacqueline has also found extra time to try new recipes and get into the garden; and is now enjoying the results with salad greens and home grown herbs regularly consumed.
+Jacqueline has also found extra time to try new recipes and get into the garden.
+She's been enjoying the results with salad greens and home grown herbs now regularly consumed.
 She’s also been playing table tennis, walking lots and getting into ‘Zoom Pilates’ as part of the weekly routine.
 She also participated in a photography project called “Portraits in Isolation” with a local south coast photographer; which was a bit of fun.